“If we live in the Spirit, let us also walk in the Spirit.” Galatians 5:25

 The purpose of meekness is to set a peaceful, soothing example of who God is.
 Putting on our shoes of peace (Ephesians 6:15), we reflect His character and nature to the people around us, lowering the temperature and bringing comfort to them.

 King David also spoke of being meek in Psalm 37:11 and what we can expect when we are.

 “But the meek shall inherit the earth and shall delight themselves in the abundance of peace.”

 Map Way Point #4: “Blessed are those who hunger and thirst for righteousness.” v.6

 If you “hunger and thirst for righteousness,” you are seeking the kingdom of God.
 You long for His justice and a loving relationship with Him.
+You long “to do right by” Him, and you long for others to do the same.
 It is not about adhering to laws and rituals as the Pharisees did or anyone who still tries to find salvation by checking all the right boxes.

-The fact is we cannot create our own righteousness, which does not exist (Romans 3:23).
+The fact is we cannot create our own righteousness.
+It does not exist (Romans 3:23).
 We cannot obtain salvation or eternal life on our own because not one of us is good enough (Romans 3:10).
 Only Jesus can satisfy what we seek—a right relationship with God that comes through Jesus’ atoning sacrifice on the cross.

 “For they being ignorant of God’s righteousness and seeking to establish their own righteousness, have not submitted to the righteousness of God.
 For Christ is the end of the law for righteousness to everyone who believes.”
 Romans 10:3-4